Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: The nonlinear Boltzmann equation

 \subsection{The main results}

-Let us now give some results on the stability and relaxation to equilibrium for solutions to the full non-linear problem~(\ref{eq:Bol1}).
-We consider first the close-to-equilibrium regime (Theorem~\ref{theo:existence}), and then the weakly inhomogeneous regime (Theorem~\ref{theo:weak2} which is a precise version of Theorem~\ref{theo:weak}). \begin{theo} [Perturbative solutions close to equilibrium] Let us consider $\lambda \in [0, \lambda']$ (where $\lambda'$ is given by Theorem~\ref{theo:linearmainresult}).
-There is some constructive constant $\eps >0$ such that for any initial data $f_{in} \in \EE_0$ satisfying
+Let us now give some results on the Cauchy problem, stability and relaxation to equilibrium for the solutions to the full non-linear problem.
+We consider first the close-to-equilibrium regime (Theorem~\ref{theo:existence}), and then the weakly inhomogeneous regime (Theorem~\ref{theo:weak2}). \begin{theo} [Perturbative solutions close to equilibrium] Let us consider a restitution coefficient $e$ constant or satisfying Assumptions \ref{ass}-\ref{ass2} and $\lambda \in [0, \lambda_*]$ (where $\lambda_*$ is given by Corollary~\ref{cor:linearmainresult}).
+There is some constructive constant $\eps >0$ such that for any initial datum $f_{in} \in \EE$ satisfying